thelfer/mfem-mgis/docs/paper/joss/paper.md

 ## Tensile test on a elastoplastic notched bar with large strain - SSNA303

-This test models a notched specimen under axisymmetric hypotheses.
+  A notched specimen under axisymmetric hypotheses so-called [SSNA303](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4) is given in the set examples [MMM-examples](https://github.com/latug0/mfem-mgis-examples) (ex4).
 The behavior is a simple isotropic plasticity behaviour with von-Mises isotropic linear hardening.

-This case ([SSNA303](https://github.com/latug0/mfem-mgis-examples/blob/master/ex4/Plasticity.mfront)) is adapted from a non-regression test of the `Code_Aster` finite element solver, see @edf_ssna303_2011 for details.
+  This case ([SSNA303](https://github.com/latug0/mfem-mgis-examples/tree/master/ex4)) is adapted from a non-regression test of the `Code_Aster` finite element solver, see @edf_ssna303_2011 for details.

 ## Viscoplastic behavior of a UO2 Polycrystal subjected to Uniaxial Compression Loading